-31 incredible things to see and do in Sri Lanka, the pearl of the Indian Ocean
+31 amazing things to do in Sri Lanka, the pearl of the Indian Ocean

 Stunning, friendly, and full of adventure: Sri Lanka really is a bite-sized Utopia!

-Here are the best things to do in Sri Lanka, plus our travel guide & top tips
+Here are the best places to visit in Sri Lanka, plus our travel guide & top tips

 The teardrop isle.
 The pearl of the Indian Ocean.
 Serendib.
 Eelam.